Course Descriptions

 IE 535 Human-Computer Interaction

-The primary objective of the course is to introduce graduate- and senior-level undergraduate students to the principles and methods underlying human-computer interaction and the design of effective computer interfaces.
-In contrast to the design of computer systems based primarily on technological constraints and capabilities, theories and methods in human-computer interaction emphasize the design of computer systems which are designed to support user capabilities and task requirements.
+This course introduces graduate and senior-level undergraduate students to the principles and methods of human-computer interaction (HCI) and the design of effective interactive systems.
+Rather than focusing on technological constraints and capabilities, HCI emphasizes designing systems that support user needs, capabilities, and task requirements.
 This course will provide students the opportunity to gain in-depth knowledge in the area of human factors, as well as the opportunity to apply principles of user- and use-centered design to a real world design problem.

 IE 536 Work Physiology